- Request an advising appointment by email. Be sure to include the days/times you are available to meet

 - Satisfactory student conduct history.
 Student conduct history is provided to the International Programs Office by the Office of Student Conduct and Dispute Resolution.

-How to choose the best study abroad program for you
+Tips on choosing the best program for you

 At this time there are no opportunities for students to participate in direct admit or direct enrollment programs through the University.